Union College: Schaffer Library

 Opened in 1961, Schaffer Library currently makes available onsite about 750,000 books in print as well as electronic formats.
 The two largest historical, electronic collections are Early English Books Online (EEBO) and Eighteenth Century Collections Online (ECCO).
-EEBO contains digital facsimile pages of nearly every work printed in English from 1473 to 1700, while ECCO continues the project up to 1800.
-The library's print and rare book collections are especially strong in 18th and 19th century literature, the Scientific Revolution, and the Enlightenment.
+The library's print and rare book collections are especially strong in 18th and 19th-century literature, the Scientific Revolution, and the Enlightenment.
 Of particular note is the almost complete preservation of the college's first library, acquired between 1795 and 1799.

-Union College belongs to a number of regional and national consortia that improve access to materials not actually owned by the college.
-ConnectNY, for example, joins a group of libraries in New York for mutual exchange of books and other materials within about 48 hours of request.
+Union College belongs to several regional and national consortia that improve access to materials not owned by the college.

-Student statistics and data

-Some 59% of the student body is from outside New York.